 Student visa requirements for Australia

-In order to study in Australia, as a pre-requisite, you’ll have to obtain a student visa.
-But if you’re worried about the process, don’t be.
-IDP can help explain the entire visa process to you, making it easier to understand.
-Our counsellors have been through the process many times before with students like you, so a few pointers from them will save a lot of your time.
+If you’re worried about the process, don’t be.
+IDP can help explain the visa process making it easier for you to understand.
+Our counsellors have been through the process many times before with students like you, so a few pointers from someone with experience may save you many hours and worries.

 Which visa do you need?

-The visa you need will depend on the type of study you want to pursue, and how long you want to stay in Australia.
-You can find out more about each type of visa on the Australian Government’s Department of Immigration and Border Protection (DIBP) website.
+The visa you need will depend on the type of study you want to do, and how long you want to stay in Australia.
+You can find out more about each type of visa on the Australian Government’s Department of Immigration and Border Protection (DIBP) website (https://immi.homeaffairs.gov.au/visas/getting-a-visa/visa-finder/study)

 The information you need for your visa application will depend on your nationality and which course you’re studying.
 You will generally need: